 - The six month rule, states that all major professional services (i.e. architect and engineering services) must be encumbered within six months from the time the Long Bill becomes law.
+Projects that are 100% cash-funded are exempt from the six month encumbrance rule.
 For those projects not requiring professional services, the entire amount of the project must be encumbered within six months.
-(See Appendix F for more information): - The one-year rule, which states that all projects must be initiated within one year from the appropriation as demonstrated when expenses for the project have been incurred. - The three-year rule, states that agencies have three years to completely encumber their project funds from the time the Long Bill becomes law.
+(See Appendix E for more information); - The one-year rule, which states that all projects must be initiated within one year from the appropriation as demonstrated when expenses for the project have been incurred. - The three-year rule, states that agencies have three years to completely encumber their project funds from the time the Long Bill becomes law.
 The three-year time limit starts over each time the institution receives new appropriations for the same project.
 The three-year rule can only be modified by General Assembly action in an appropriations bill, and therefore requires a budget action submitted through OSPB.